sbalnojan/data-modelling-best-practices/README.md

 Semantic data transformations & especially hidden semantic data transformations are everywhere.

+# The key idea #
+They key idea of light semantic data transformation is
+- that you should separate business/"semantic" logic data transformations like renaming things, deducing things from analytical data transformations like aggregating, grouping, counting,...
+- that this is extremely hard because of a lot of "hidden semantic transformations", assumptions you're making on interfaces which usually are not as fixed as you might like
+- that you therefore simply separate them and try to mostly leave out the business & "semantic" data transformations.
+- and test the hell out of your "hidden" assumptions right at the start.

 ## What's in here ##
 - [A light introduction to light data transformations](Tranformations_Light.ipynb)
 - [One short example of light transformations applied](Applied 1.ipynb)